momiji15/yearntolearn/library_research_workshops/QGIS/Intro_to_QGIS_Vector_Data/part1.md

 ##### Census Tracts

 You will need to get the census tract shapefile for Missouri along with the pertinent demographic information we want per census tract.
-This demographic information is stored in a table in **.csv** format.
-Let's first get the census tract informaton.
+TLet's first get the census tract informaton.

 1. Go to the [US Census Bureau TIGER/Line](https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-line-file.html) website and under **2019**, click **Web Interface**.
 Keep **2019** selected for **Year** and select **Block Groups** in the **Select a layer type** section.
 Press **Submit** when you're done.